Entanglement Structure and Information Protection in Noisy Hybrid Quantum Circuits: The analytical understanding in the presence of temporally uncorrelated quantum noises

 \subsection{Generalization to other quantum channels}

-The preceding discussion has assumed that the quantum noises are modeled by the quantum dephasing channels.
-However, the theoretical prediction of the timescale $q^{-1/2}$ does not depend on the specific choice of the quantum channel.
-We showcase the generalization to the presence of reset channels below and the extension to other quantum channels is straightforward.
+The preceding discussion has assumed that the quantum noises are modeled by the quantum dephasing channel.
+The quantum dephasing channel is unital and has no effect on the identity density matrix, i.e., $\mathcal{D}(I)=I$.
+However, the theoretical prediction of the timescale $q^{-1/2}$ does not depend on the specific choice of the quantum channels, regardless of unital or non-unital channels.
+We showcase the generalization to the presence of the reset channel that is non-unital below and the extension to other quantum channels is straightforward.

 The density matrix under the action of reset channel on qudit $i$ is

 Therefore, when the noise probability is strong enough, e.g., $q=1.0$, the steady state is the product state $\vert 0 \rangle^{\otimes L}$, not a mixed state anymore.
 In terms of the statistical model, the presence of a reset channel can change the weight of the diagonal bond between two diagonally adjacent spins,